 - Absence of bodily pain (aponia)

-Jodi Clarke, MA, LPC/MHSP writes “It is this combination of factors that would, ultimately, allow people to experience happiness at the highest level.”
+The combination of these factors can enable us to experience the purest and highest form of happiness.
 Even though following the epicurean way for happiness may appear difficult to accomplish or sustain, numerous individuals across the world follow the Epicurean philosophy and enjoy this type of happiness.

 However, there is one hindrance in our pursuit for happiness.
-Epicurus believed that worrying and being anxious about our future is a guaranteed way to ruin our inner peace and happiness.
-Clarke adds “Although he suggested this has more to do with not fearing gods or death, the idea that we would be fearful about anything in our future was considered an obstacle to our experience of pleasure, tranquility, and happiness.”
+The philosophy of Epicurus revealed that worrying and being anxious about our future is a guaranteed way to ruin our inner peace and happiness.

 What makes you happy

-According to the Epicurean philosophy, the are 3 primary aspects of happiness:
+Wondering how to be happy in life?
+According to the Epicurean philosophy for happiness, the are 3 primary aspects of happiness:

 - Self-sufficiency & freedom